erykksc/busybees/docs/README.md

 - `/calendar` - Calendar integration page with "Add Google Calendar" button
 - Uses React Router v7 loader function for server-side data fetching

+## App Demo

+See the [app demo video](app-demo.mp4) for a visual overview of the Busy Bees calendar coordination features.